The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Conclusion

 where

 is the partial secondary beta function up to the $n$th order.
 And just like for the Dirichlet beta, the same could potentially apply to other Dirichlet L-functions.

 Finally, we highlighted the duality between primes and non-trivial zeros where it is possible convert non-trivial zeros into an individual prime, and conversely, to convert all primes into an individual non-trivial zero.
-But it is open problem whether it is possible to convert all primes into all non-trivial zeros.

 \texttt{Email: art.kawalec@gmail.com}